Wackelzahn/RPI_VenusOS_Carrier/README.md

 <!-- COMMENT -->
 <!-- TO DO: add more details about me later -->

-## Retaining settings after Firmware update
-need to work on that :)
->[!Note]
-> After a Firmware update of Venus OS, the root PW is being reset!
-> It is therfore recommended to install ssh keys for authentication and access to your Venus machine.
-All settings are retained after a Firmware update, except the Anlaog Inputs.
-To be re-installed:
-- add the line `dtoverlay=mcp3208:spi0-1-present` to config.txt again.
-- copy and override the file `dbus-adc.conf` in `/etc/venus` again.
-**finish**
-  ##

 Special Thanks to Rob Duthie who helped me to get the Analog Inputs working.
 See.. [link](https://communityarchive.victronenergy.com/articles/38710/victron-raspi-hat.html)